theelderemo/cortexai/README.md

 Authorization Required.
 Only run this software against systems and networks you own or against which you have explicit, documented authorization (signed scope of work, bug bounty program approval, or written permission).

+### Authorized Use Cases
+- Testing systems you own or have explicit permission to test
+- Authorized penetration testing engagements
+- Security research in controlled environments
+- Educational and training purposes
+- Bug bounty programs with proper scope
+- Internal security assessments

-No Unauthorized Scanning.
-Do not target third-party systems without permission.
-Unauthorized scanning and exploitation can be illegal and damaging.
+**Do not target third-party systems without permission.
+Unauthorized scanning and exploitation can be illegal and damaging**

 Impact Awareness.
 Some commands or scans may degrade or disrupt systems (high volume scans, destructive payloads, commands that modify configuration).
 The agent is intended to warn before destructive actions — heed those warnings.